 Click Here to view or download a map of Open Space Parcel 1802400176.

-If an Association member can't attend the meeting, they can designate another person to cast a proxy vote for the property.
+If an Association member can't attend the meeting, they can designate another person to vote on their behalf with a proxy voting form.

 Proxies must be registered with the secretary before the meeting.